Please note that this article may contain affiliate links. You can read my full disclosure at the bottom of the page.

 by Lorraine Massey

 Massey also offers a lot of recipes for at-home-care for your transitioning hair.
-Anyway, if you need a little inspiration, I recommend this book for sure.
+It’s a great book to get you excited about embracing your grays.

 Going Gray: What I Learned about Beauty, Sex, Work, Motherhood, Authenticity, and Everything Else That Really Matters by Anne Kreamer

-Kreamer’s research into gray hair is pretty interesting.
 I don’t want to spoil it for you, but suffice it to say that she uses her journalistic skills to perform experiments and comes up with some surprising results about our attitudes toward gray hair.
-She really delves deep into the subject.

-However, I did enjoy her insights into colors to wear with gray (she consulted professional stylists), and dating (guess what?
+However, I really enjoyed her insights into colors to wear with gray (she consulted professional stylists), and dating (guess what?
 Most men don’t care if your hair is gray – it’s everything else that matters!
 Your personality, your sense of style, your self-confidence!
 She discovers this, much to her (and our) surprise).

-Do you have any books to recommend?
+Do you have any books about going gray to recommend?
 Please share in the comments below!